jwall149/tonny.me/_posts/2017-12-18-tech-blog-gfm-on-your-domain-over-ssl.md

   - /2017/12/18/
 ---

 So you finally come here to look for a solution to your blog?
-Well, at least how to build your blog the easiest way.
+Well, at least how to build your blog the most comfortable way.
 So did I.

-A month ago, I figured out that just some edit of my everyday documents that I wrote for every project I join in, can make a very good blog post.
-Sometimes I spend a day to look for a solution to a problem and if I publish it, the solution may save thousands of hours of people yearning for an answer on the internet.
+A month ago, I figured out that just some edit of my everyday documents that I wrote for every project I join in, can make an excellent blog post.
+Sometimes I spend a day to look for a solution to a problem, and if I publish it, the solution may save thousands of hours of people yearning for an answer on the internet.

 What were the requirements for the blog solution I want to accomplish?
 It must be  `GitHub-markdown-format`, and `Scalable`, and `secure` and `free`.